Sepehrnm/wordpress-hesabfa-plugin/README.txt

 = 1.80.38 - 05.08.2021 =
 * new interface for manually change product and variations link with hesabfa and delete link or update price and quantity (in edit product page product data tab).

+= 1.84.39 - 12.08.2021 =
+* add new settings for product:
+    * do not submit product in hesabfa automatically
+    * do not update product price in hesabfa by editing in woocommerce
+    * do not save barcode in hesabfa by saving product in woocommerce
+* change product and its variations stock management status to yes by clicking update stock and price button in hesabfa tab in product edit page

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.